USEPA/csb-rebate-forms-app/app/server/app/content/helpdesk-intro.md

 ## View a Submission

 Please search for a form by ID below.
-If the submission exists, it will be displayed in a table below the search box.
-In the table, click the “View” button to view an existing submission.
+If the submission exists, it will be displayed below the search box, along with a “View” button to view the submission.